 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT or

-Accuplacer scores, GPA, and applicable previous degrees earned, and health care background/experience submitted in a timely manner.
+Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT or Accuplacer scores, GPA, and applicable previous degrees earned, and healthcare work experience (employer verification letter required) submitted in a timely manner.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
 Applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
 The conditional acceptance letter will include specific instruction regarding all requirements that must be completed prior to admission.